GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Application to the UK Biobank data

 We are interested in estimating the causal effect of body mass index (BMI) on systolic blood pressure (SBP).
 We also exclude participants who are taking blood pressure medication based on self report.
 In total, the sample size for the final analysis is 292,757.
-We use 97 SNPs that are associated with BMI at genome-wide significance level, a full list of these 97 SNPs is provided by \citet{Locke:2015aa}.
+We use $m=93$ SNPs that are associated with BMI at genome-wide significance level \citep{Locke:2015aa}.

-We apply our method to the UK Biobank data and the results are summarized in Table \ref{tb:data}.
-From Table \ref{tb:data}, we observe that 2SLS, LIML, IVW, dIVW, and MR-raps all have point estimates larger than that from GENIUS-MAWII and MR-Egger, which is likely due to failing to account for horizontal pleiotropic effects with nonzero mean.
+We apply our method to the UK Biobank data and the results are summarized in Table \ref{tb:data}. {The implementation details are the same as in Section \ref{sec: simu} (including that $B=(-10,10)$ and without adjusting for any covariates).} {For comparison, we also include the unadjusted results from the ordinary least squares (OLS) analysis of SBP on BMI, which produces the largest point estimate among all methods, likely due to confounding bias.} From Table \ref{tb:data}, the F-statistic for the standard IV is $F_{\rm IV} = 59.7$.
+The 2SLS, LIML, IVW, and MR-raps all have point estimates larger than that from GENIUS-MAWII and MR-Egger, which is likely due to failing to account for horizontal pleiotropic effects with nonzero mean.
+Moreover, the Sargan test \citep{sargan1958estimation} rejects the null hypothesis that all SNPs are valid IVs with a p-value of $< 2.22\times 10^{-16}$.
 Compared to MR-Egger, GENIUS-MAWII produces a similar point estimate but with a much higher precision.
 In particular, using GENIUS-MAWII, we find a significant positive effect of BMI on SBP ($\hat{\beta}= 0.140$, 95\% CI: [0.005, 0.275]).
 This means a one $ kg/m^2 $ unit increase in BMI increases SBP by 0.140 $ mmHg $.
 Our analysis results can also be compared to other MR studies of BMI on SBP based on the UK Biobank data.
 For example, \cite{Lyall:2017aa} finds a significant positive effect of BMI on SBP ($\hat{\beta}= 0.342$, 95\% CI: [0.161, 0.522]) using 2SLS and finds no significant effect using MR-Egger, which is consistent with the results of our analysis.

 Finally, we run the tools developed in Section \ref{sec: measure} to assess the strength of identification and plausibility of the assumptions.
-The measure of weak identification is $n\hat H= 231.9$, large enough for application of GENIUS-MAWII.
-The diagnostic plot is in Figure \ref{fig:bmi-sbp}.
-Since the blue line, which is the estimated conditional mean using the smoothing splines, is close to zero, we find no evidence of assumption violation in this application.
+The heteroscedasticity robust F-statistic for GENIUS is {$F_{\rm GENIUS}= 11.1$}, large enough for application of GENIUS-MAWII.
+The overidentification test statistic is $2n \hat{Q} (\hat \beta, \hat{\bm \eta}) = 108.3$, smaller than the critical value $\chi^2_{0.95}(92)=115.4 $.
+In addition, the diagnostic plot in Figure \ref{fig:bmi-sbp} shows that the blue line, which is the estimated conditional mean using the smoothing splines, {is close to a straight horizontal line through zero.} Therefore, both diagnosis approaches find no evidence of assumption violation in this application.